zayamtariq/OOO-Processor-in-SystemVerilog/README.md

 # OOO-Processor-in-SystemVerilog
-Going to start with a simple, single-cycle RISC-V (RV32IM) processor, and take it as far as possible.
+Going to start with a simple, single-cycle RISC-V (RV32IM) processor, and take it as far as possible, with the ultimate goal of **running Linux**.

 ## Current *SINGLE CYCLE* Design: